-As instructed by the City Planning Commission, and City Council (notwithstanding LAMC 12.20.3 to the contrary), the following types of work are exempt from review in the HPOZ (unless the work is located in the public right-of-way).
+As instructed by the City Planning Commission, and City Council (notwithstanding LAMC 12.20.3 to the contrary), the following types of work are exempt from HPOZ review in the South Carthay HPOZ (unless the work is located in the public right-of-way).

 - 1. Interior alterations that do not result in a change to an exterior feature; - 2.
 The correction of Emergency or Hazardous conditions where a City enforcement agency has determined that such conditions currently exist and they must be corrected in the interest of public health, safety and welfare.
-When feasible, the City agencies should consult with the Planning Department on how to correct the hazardous conditions consistent with the Preservation Plan; (exemption already provided under HPOZ Ordinance); - 3.
-Department of Public Works improvements where the Director finds that a) The certified Historic Resources Survey for the Preservation Zone does not identify any Contributing Elements located within the Right-of-Way and/or where the Right-of-Way is not specifically addressed in the Preservation Plan; and b) Where the Department of Public Works has completed a CEQA review of the proposed improvement and the review has determined that the work is exempt from CEQA, or will have no potentially significant environmental impacts (the HPOZ Board shall be notified of such Projects, given a Project description and an opportunity to comment); (exemption already provided under HPOZ Ordinance); - 4.
-Alterations to City Historic-Cultural Monuments and properties under an approved Historical Property (Mills Act) Contract; (exemption already provided under HPOZ Ordinance); - 5.
+When feasible, the City agencies should consult with the Planning Department on how to correct the hazardous conditions consistent with the Preservation Plan; - 3.
+Department of Public Works improvements where the Director finds that a) The certified Historic Resources Survey for the Preservation Zone does not identify any Contributing Elements located within the Right-of-Way and/or where the Right-of-Way is not specifically addressed in the Preservation Plan; and b) Where the Department of Public Works has completed a CEQA review of the proposed improvement and the review has determined that the work is exempt from CEQA, or will have no potentially significant environmental impacts (the HPOZ Board shall be notified of such Projects, given a Project description and an opportunity to comment); - 4.
+Alterations to City Historic-Cultural Monuments and properties under an approved Historical Property (Mills Act) Contract; - 5.
 Work specifically authorized by a Historical Property Contract approved by the City Council; - 6.
-Rear yard (non-corner lots only) landscape/hardscape work that is not visible from the street and that does not involve the removal of any tree or feature identified in the historic resources survey; - 7.
-Planting and maintenance of existing plantings in front and side yards, not including: new hardscape; installation of artificial turf; fences; hedges; planting of new trees; or removal/trimming of any tree or feature identified in the historic resources survey; - 8.
-Installation or repair of in-ground swimming pools located in the rear yard not visible from the street; - 9.
+Rear yard (non-corner lots only) landscape/hardscape work that is not visible from the street and that does not involve the removal of a mature tree or a feature identified in the historic resources survey; - 7.
+Landscape work in front and side yards, not including: hardscape work; installation of artificial turf; installation of fences or hedges; planting of new trees; removal/pruning of any mature tree or work on any feature identified in the historic resources survey.
+Additionally, landscapes where more than 40% of the front yard area is bereft of planting are not exempt; - 8.
+Installation or repair of in-ground swimming pools located in the rear yard on non-corner lots; - 9.
 Rear yard grading and earth work on Non-Hillside lots as determined by the LAMC;

-- 10. Installation and expansion of rear patios or decks that are not visible from the street, that are no higher than 5 feet above finish grade (including railings), not including balconies, roof structures, trellises, gazebos or other similar structures; - 11.
-Installation, replacement or repair of HVAC equipment that is not visible from the street; - 12.
+- 10. Installation and expansion of rear patios or decks that are no higher than 5 feet above finish grade (including railings), not including balconies, roof structures, trellises, gazebos or other similar structures; - 11.
+Installation, replacement or repair of mechanical equipment that is located within the rear yard area; - 12.
 Installation of lighting devices on facades that are not visible from the street; - 13.
 Exterior painting with no change from existing paint colors; - 14.
 Maintenance and repair of existing foundations with no physical change to the exterior; - 15.
 Removal of security grilles and/or gates that were installed outside of the Period of Significance; - 16.
 Removal of fences that were installed outside of the Period of Significance.

-3.6 Delegated Authority to the Director of Planning
+3.6 Delegated to the Director of Planning